30 FPS vs 60 FPS: Differences, Best Uses & How to Choose

 3. 60 FPS

-The 60 FPS is 36 FPS faster than the 24 FPS, but the difference may only be noticeable if you are used to watching movies.
-But then, a study suggested that more viewers prefer watching 3D videos with fast-moving scenes at 60 FPSP than watching the same videos at 24 FPS.
+The 60 FPS rate is 36 FPS faster than the 24 FPS, a difference that is subtle for most viewers but becomes evident in fast‑action or high‑detail scenes.
+A study suggested that more viewers prefer watching 3D videos with fast‑moving scenes at 60 FPS rather than at 24 FPS.
 Nevertheless, 60 FPS is usually used in live TV streaming, especially in sports.

 60 FPS videos have twice the speed of 30 FPS videos.
-Therefore, they have no or less motion blur, which is a big NO when you are shooting live super-fast actions.
+Therefore, they have little or no motion blur, which can be a disadvantage when you want a natural‑looking cinematic feel but an advantage when you need crisp detail for rapid movement.

-Most live sports events also feature slow motions, wherein 60 FPS does so much better than 30 FPS.
+Most live sports events also feature slow motion (playback at a reduced speed to reveal detail), wherein 60 FPS does so much better than 30 FPS.
 As mentioned above, higher frame rates capture more details with greater clarity.

 What Is the Difference Between 30 FPS and 60 FPS?

 As mentioned earlier, the difference between the two is barely noticeable if you are watching a movie.
-But if you will create a film, 30 fps is much better than 60 fps.
+However, if you are creating a cinematic film, 30 FPS (or 24 FPS) usually provides a more authentic look than 60 FPS.

 Can You Convert 30 FPS Videos to 60 FPS and Vice Versa?